testground/testground/ROADMAP.md

   - remove shell scripts
 - Plan for testing EKS
 - Measure & remove flakiness

+#### Testground has an official release process

+- We distribute versions following an explicit release process (no more `:edge` by default)
+- It's easy to follow changes (CHANGELOG)
+- We distribute binaries
+- The release process is automated

 #### I have all the documentation I need as a Maintainer